YeDeming/THUTag/readme.md

 Part IX  : Literature

+Part X   : License

-Part X   : Authors
+Part XI  : Authors

-Part XI  : Appendix
+Part XII : Appendix

-Part I: TagSuggest Contents
+Part I: THUTag Contents
 ==============

-Algorithms for Keyphrase Extraction and Social Tag Suggestion, including Cross-Validation Evaluator
+The package contains mutiple algorithms for Keyphrase Extraction and Social Tag Suggestion, including Cross-Validation Evaluator.

 build :　Working directory

 GIZA++  mkcls  plain2snt.out : Essential to running WTM/WAM/WAM*

-Part II: How To Compile TagSuggest
+Part II: How To Compile THUTag
 ==============

 Environment : java (support java 1.8.0)

-ant : Start a terminal in the directory "TagSuggestion/", input command "ant" and then TagSuggest will be compiled; or you can choose the build.xml for "ant build" in eclipse.
+ant : Start a terminal in the directory "THUTag/", input command "ant" and then THUTag will be compiled; or you can choose the build.xml for "ant build" in eclipse.

 Part III: How To Run Cross-validation of THUTag